Volume I: The Books of the Sun and Moon

 “Someone with a conscience,” I added.

 My attention turned to the ritual requirements of the temple.
-A copper pyramidon the size of the capstone from Khufu and echoing the entire structure to about one-thirtieth the scale dangled by an iron chain from the apex of the pyramid to amplify the effects of the magic.
-On this bright and cloudless day sunlight reflected off its polished surface bouncing orange-gold flashes around the room.
+A copper pyramidon the size of the capstone from Khufu and echoing the entire structure to about one-thirtieth the scale dangled by an iron chain from the apex of the pyramid.
+It had been made to amplify the effects of magic.
+On this bright and cloudless day what sunlight entered bounced off its polished surface in orange and gold flashes around the room.

 Below it, on a raised platform stood the altar

-A human-sized white marble slab rested on a bronze, lion-footed frame.
-It stood in the center of a pentagram in a circle marking the floor, and within the rays of the pentagram’s star were all the symbols needed to complete the Cor Sanguine ritual.
+A human-sized white marble slab rested on a bronze, lion-footed frame on a platform at the center of an enormous room-sized pentagram in a circle marking the floor below it.
+Within the rays of the pentagram were all the symbols needed to complete what was called the Cor Sanguine ritual.
 I approached the altar and smelled the stench of sacrifice in waves: the blood, the sour scent of the victim, the honeyed smoke of bee’s wax candles, the sweat and longing, and lastly, the sulfur tinge that accompanies all black rituals.
-The stone smelled old and distant too.
-I caught hints of saltiness, its origin from near an ocean, probably the Atlantic.
-It overwhelmed me and I coughed, choking on bile.
+Beneath it all, I caught hints of saltiness and something ancient and cthulian coming from the altar stone.
+It had to have originated from the original, cosmic ocean floor, a material of great power.
+All those smells together overwhelmed me and I coughed, choking on a bit of bile.

 “You alright?” asked the Chief.